Frequently Asked Questions

 - Do I have to transfer into Alvernia University in the fall semester?

 No. Alvernia has rolling admissions, so you can apply at any time.
 We’re happy to welcome you to the Alvernia community beginning in either the fall or spring semester.
-Call the Undergraduate Transfer Coordinator, Bret Krotee, at 610-796-8269 or email the Undergraduate Admissions Office to discuss your situation.
+Contact the Undergraduate Transfer Coordinator, Bret Krotee, at 610-796-8269 or email the Undergraduate Admissions Office to discuss your situation.

 - What kind of grades do I need to transfer to Alvernia?

 You’ll need to have a minimum cumulative GPA of 2.0 (higher for some majors) from a regionally accredited two- or four-year institution.
 A maximum of 75 credits will be accepted in transfer.
 You must complete a minimum of 45 credits at Alvernia to receive your degree.
 After you have completed the application process, we’ll review your application for admission and do an official transfer evaluation to determine your academic class level.

 - What does Alvernia University offer me as a transfer student?